NDevTK/infra/go/src/infra/cmd/mac_toolchain/README.md

     mac_toolchain install -xcode-version XXXX -output-dir /path/to/root

-Add `-kind mac` or `-kind ios` argument to install a package for mac or ios tasks. ~~iOS kind has iOS SDK and default iOS runtime installed additionally.~~ (**As of 2023, Xcode is now uploaded as a whole to the "mac" package if you are on MacOS13+, so there is no difference between mac and ios kind -- both will install the entire Xcode.app with ~~iOS runtime included~~**)
+Add `-kind mac` or `-kind ios` argument to install a package for mac or ios tasks. iOS kind has iOS SDK and default iOS runtime installed additionally.
-(**As of Xcode 15, runtime is no longer bundled within Xcode**) If not specified, the tool installs a mac kind.
-Additional, you can use `-withRuntime=False`, to exclude installing runtime dmg with the Xcode.
+If not specified, the tool installs a mac kind.
+Additionally, you can use `-withRuntime=False`, to exclude installing runtime dmg with the Xcode.
 By default, the flag is True

 This command will install the requested version of `Xcode.app` in the `/path/to/root` folder.
 Run `mac_toolchain help install` for more information.